-1.10 LOCAL ROLES AND RESPONSIBILITIES

-Local Role Description of Responsibilities Local Government The responsibilities of the Shire of Wongan-Ballidu are defined in s.36 of the Emergency Management Act 2005 s.
-36 It is a function of a local government (a) subject to this Act, to ensure that effective local emergency management arrangements are prepared and maintained for its district; and (b) to manage recovery following an emergency affecting the community in its district; and (c) to perform other functions given to the local government under this Act.
-Local Emergency Coordinator (LEC) The responsibilities of the LEC are defined in s37(4) of the Emergency Management Act 2005 s.
+1.10 LOCAL ROLES AND RESPONSIBILITIES Commented [PN2]: Updated, word for word as per Local Role Description of Responsibilities guidelines Local Government The responsibilities of the Shire of Wongan-Ballidu are defined in s.36 of the Emergency Management Act 2005 s.
+36 It is a function of a local government (a) subject to this Act, to ensure that effective local emergency management arrangements are prepared and maintained for its district; and (b) to manage recovery following an emergency affecting the community in its district; and (c) to perform other functions given to the local government under this Act Local Emergency Coordinator (LEC) Act.
+The responsibilities of the LEC are defined in s37(4) of the Emergency Management Act 2005 s.
 37 Local emergency coordinators (1) The State Emergency Coordinator is to appoint a local emergency coordinator for each local government district.
-(2) Before appointing a local emergency coordinator for a local government district the State Emergency Coordinator is to consult the relevant local government.
-(3) In making an appointment the State Emergency Coordinator is to have regard to any submissions of the local government.
-(4) The local emergency coordinator for a local government district has the following functions - (a) to provide advice and support to the local emergency management committee for the district in the development and maintenance of emergency management arrangements for the district; (b) to assist hazard management agencies in the provision of a coordinated response during an emergency in the district; (c) to carry out other emergency management activities in accordance with the directions of the State Emergency Coordinator Local Recovery To ensure the development and maintenance of effective recovery Coordinator (LRC) management arrangements for the local government.
-In conjunction Coordinator (LICC) with the local recovery committee to implement a post incident recovery action plan and manage the recovery phase of the incident.
-The nominated LRC for the Shire of Wongan-Ballidu is the Chief Executive Officer of the Shire.
-Executive Officer of the Shire.
-Local Government During an evacuation where a local government facility is utilised by the Welfare Liaison Department of Communities provide advice, information and resources Officer regarding the operation of the facility.
-The nominated Local Government Welfare Liaison Officer for the Shire of Wongan-Ballidu is the Manager of Regulatory Services.
-Local Government During a major emergency, the liaison officer attends ISG meetings to Liaison Officer (to represent the local government and provide local knowledge input and ISG/IMT) details in the LEMA.
-The nominated Local Government Liaison Officer for the Shire of Wongan-Ballidu will vary depending on the day however, normally this will be the Chief Executive Officer of the Shire.
-Local Government - Ensure planning and preparation for emergencies is undertaken Bushfire Incident Management Implement procedures that assist the community and emergency services deal with incidents Ensure all personnel with emergency planning and preparation, response and recovery responsibilities are properly trained in their role The state of the s
+(2) Before appointing a local emergency coordinator for a local government district the State Emergency Coordinator is to con relevant local government.
+(3) In making an appointment the State Emergency Coordinator have regard to any submissions of the local government.
+(4) The local emergency coordinator for a local government district for bold government distribution for the local emergency management and maintenance emergency management arrangements for the district; (b) to assist hazard management agencies in the provision of a coordinated response during an emergency in the district; (c) to carry out other emergency management activities in accomment distribution. sult the or is to strict has agement e of Local Recovery Coordinator (LRC)To ensure the development and maintenance of effective recover management arrangements for the local government.
+In conjunt with the local recovery committee to implement a post inciden recovery action plan and manage the recovery phase of the inc The nominated LRC for the Shire of Wongan-Ballidu is the Chief Executive Officer of the Shire. nction t cident.
+Local GovernmentDuring an evacuation where a local government facility is utiliseWelfare LiaisonDepartment of Communities provide advice, information and regarding the operation of the facility.OfficerThe provide advice of the facility. resources The nominated Local Government Welfare Liaison Officer for the Wongan-Ballidu is the Manager of Regulatory Services. e Shire of LocalGovernmentDuring a major emergency, the liaison officer attends ISG meLiaisonOfficer (torepresent the local government and provide local knowledge iISG/IMT)details in the LEMA.The nominated Local Government Liaison Officer for the Wongan-Ballidu will vary depending on the day however, norr will be the Chief Executive Officer of the Shire. nput and Shire of Local Government - • Ensure planning and preparation for emergencies is und Bushfire Incident Management • Implement procedures that assist the community and erservices deal with incidents • Ensure all personnel with emergency planning and preserved and pres mergency eparation, response and recovery responsibilities are properly trained in the

 Keep appropriate records of incidents that have occurred to ensure continual improvement of the Shires emergency response capability.
-Liaise with the incident controller (provide liaison officer) Participate in the ISG and provide local support • Where an identified evacuation centre is a building owned and operated by local government, provide a liaison officer to support the Department of Communities.
+Liaise with the incident controller (provide liaison officer) Participate in the ISG and provide local support Where an identified evacuation centre is a building owned and operated by local government, provide a liaison officer to support the Department of Communities.